 Sharing Recallify at UCL’s Better Tech for Better Cognition event

 The one-day conference at University College London brought together clinicians, researchers and digital-health founders to swap evidence and show working prototypes.
+Many of the discussions explored how technology can better support memory and learning in real-world clinical settings.
 The agenda covered everything from human–computer interaction to spin-out funding, with barely a quiet moment between sessions.

 Our session: putting Recallify to the test